Harini-Balaji11/California-housing-dataset-EDA-and-Model-comparison/README.md

 Python version: 3.11 recommended.

+### Cloud deployment
+- Streamlit Community Cloud (no code changes):
+  - Go to `streamlit.io/cloud` → New app → point to this repo → set app path to `app/streamlit_app.py` → deploy.
+- Render (one-click using `render.yaml`):
+  - Create account at `render.com`, new Web Service from repo → it will auto-detect `render.yaml` → deploy.
+Start command uses Streamlit with `$PORT`.
+- Heroku/Railway (Procfile included):
+  - Set buildpacks for Python, deploy.
+The `Procfile` runs Streamlit bound to `$PORT`.

 ### Dataset
 The California Housing dataset is loaded via `sklearn.datasets.fetch_california_housing`.
 No external download is needed.
 Target is `MedHouseVal`; features include `MedInc`, `HouseAge`, `AveRooms`, `AveBedrms`, `Population`, `AveOccup`, `Latitude`, and `Longitude`.